 Write relevant email subject lines: Your subscriber’s inbox gets crowded.
 That’s why you have to make your email subject lines useful, clickable and short.

-Some email subject lines perform really well.
+Some email subject lines perform really well and produce high open rates.
 For example, look at the one sent by Manicube, a company that gives manicures at the customer’s office.

 Manicube used curiosity in their email subject line.
 We’re often asked to do something, but what happens when you ask people not to open the email?

 It’s short, but it makes people curious.
-You just need to make sure that when you use subject lines like this, your content is really useful and interesting.
-Otherwise you might piss off your subscribers, leading them to unsubscribe.
+You just need to make sure that when you use subject lines like this, your email content is really useful and interesting.
+Otherwise, you might piss off your subscribers, leading them to unsubscribe.

 If you’re an SEO expert, a blogger or a website designer, you could improve on this subject line.
 For example: